esphome/esphome-docs/cookbook/bme280_environment.rst

 Equivalent sea level pressure:
 ------------------------------

-Calculating the sea level pressure with a statically mounted sensor can be be used as reference for moving sensors as mentioned in the note above.
+Calculating the sea level pressure with a statically mounted sensor can be used as reference for moving sensors as mentioned in the note above.

 .. code-block:: yaml